Mach-web/Machine_learning/README.md

 Train a regression and dense model to make predictions.
 Use keras to find the best learning rate.
 Used early stopping to stop training when the loss does not change for a while.

+#### forecasting_with_rnn.ipynb

+Trained a RNN model to make predictions.
+Also used Sequence to sequence forecasting using an RNN model.
+Data preparation for sequence to sequence forecating is a little different.
+Expand dimensions of a series using tf.expand_dim(series, axis = -1).

 # Datasets folder